opencollective/opencollective/.github/ISSUE_TEMPLATE/project.md

 Measure: What is the measure?
 Current baseline: What is the baseline that we see today?
 Target: how do we want to see that move?
-Link: link to query on metabase
+Link: link to query on Metabase
 </pre>
 </details>